 Degas at the Opera

 To celebrate its 350th anniversary, the Opera national de Paris collaborates for the first time with the Musée d’Orsay for a major exhibition dedicated to Edgar Degas.
 Over the course of his long career, he devoted his work to immortalizing the Paris Opera’s daily life, from stage to backstage, from rehearsal rooms to the foyer.
 The dance world presented infinite possibilities allowing all manner of experimentations: multiple points of view, contrasts of lighting, the study of motion and precision of movement.
-Degas’s work offers an accurate portait of the Paris Opera in the 19th century.
+Degas’s work offers an accurate portrait of the Paris Opera in the 19th century.

 General Curator: Henri Loyrette